monoklabs/monok-docs/docs/setupnewfeed.rst

 Finally we chose the plugins we wish to run, in this example we've chosen the "Article Generation" plugin to generate an article text, but also the "Images" plugin that will search for and attach a relevant image that can be used for commercial projects, they are either public domain photos or under the creative commons license.
 Finally we've added the "Social Media Comments" to attach comments about this toppic to the article from twitter and reddit.
 These are not embeded but instead show up at the bottom as social media commentary.

+**Some Example Outputs**

+`Katharine McPhee says hubby David Foster and Prince Harry are 'like father and son'`_ - This is an article with youtube and instagram content

+`The nominated British rapper dies from coronavirus at the age of 47`_ - This is an article with youtube, twitter and embeded video content as well as multiple social media comments

+.. _`Katharine McPhee says hubby David Foster and Prince Harry are 'like father and son'`: https://www.monok.com/puff/katharine-mcphee-says-hubby-david-foster-and-prince-harry-are-like-father-and-son

+.. _`The nominated British rapper dies from coronavirus at the age of 47`: https://www.monok.com/puff/the-nominated-british-rapper-dies-from-coronavirus-at-the-age-of-47

 Example of a French Health Feed